The process of writing an appraisal report deals with an investigation which forms an opinion of value.

 In most real estate transactions, the appraisal is ordered by the lender.
 While the home buyer pays for the report as part of the closing costs, the lender retains the right to use the report or any information contained within.
 The home buyer is entitled to a copy of the report - it's usually included with all of the other closing documents - but is not entitled to use the report for any other purpose without permission from the lender.

 The exception to this rule is when a home owner engages an appraiser directly.
 In these cases, the appraiser may stipulate how the appraisal can be used; for PMI removal, or estate planning or tax challenges, for example.
 If not stipulated otherwise, the home owner can use the appraisal for any purpose.

 The answer to this is different depending upon the location of the home.
 Different markets value amenities differently.
 Adding a central air conditioner in Houston, Texas may add significant value, while putting one in a home located in Buffalo, New York might not have much impact.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-(208) 782-0233 is eager to elaborate on any concerns you might have about appraisals or real estate in Bingham County.
+(208) 782-0233 is always ready to answer any inquiries you might have about appraisals in Blackfoot and Bingham County.